StackVista/stackstate-docs/setup/agent/agent-proxy.md

 Note that these settings will override all other proxy settings either in environment variables or the Agent configuration file.
 {% endhint %}

-To use a proxy for communication with StackState only, set the following environment variables:
+To use a proxy for communication with Rancher Observability only, set the following environment variables:

-* `STS_PROXY_HTTPS` - proxy to use for HTTP communication with StackState.
+* `STS_PROXY_HTTPS` - proxy to use for HTTP communication with Rancher Observability.
-* `STS_PROXY_HTTP` - proxy to use for HTTPS communication with StackState.
+* `STS_PROXY_HTTP` - proxy to use for HTTPS communication with Rancher Observability.

 {% tabs %}
 {% tab title="Linux" %}

-To configure a proxy for an Agent running on Linux, add the required environment variables to the StackState Agent systemd service.
+To configure a proxy for an Agent running on Linux, add the required environment variables to the Rancher Observability Agent systemd service.

-**Add environment variables to the StackState Agent systemd service:**
+**Add environment variables to the Rancher Observability Agent systemd service:**

 1. Stop the service:
    ```yaml